Words and terms used in the world of From The Waters.

 The title of the Maker suzerain.

-A Guardian who takes on another Guardian, their dependent, as a family member to support them through juniority and provide a support network.
+A Guardian who takes on another Guardian, their dependant, as a family member to support them through juniority and provide a support network.

-When there are not enough Guardian advocates registered for a particular batch of dependents, an incentive scheme offering financial compensation is introduced to encourage more to register.
+When there are not enough Guardian advocates registered for a particular batch of dependants, an incentive scheme offering financial compensation is introduced to encourage more to register.

 The aetri located in Knippii in Tolpeic.